SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: Sound Event Detection Transformer

 \subsection{Loss function}

-\textbf{Event-level loss:} The matching between target and predicted events can be obtained by the Hungarian algorithm and one-to-many strategy \cite{ye2021sound}.
-For each event, the loss function includes \emph{location loss} and \emph{classification loss}:
+\textbf{Event-level loss:} To compute the event-level loss, the matching between target and predicted events is needed, which can be obtained by the Hungarian algorithm \cite{ye2021sound}.
+The unmatched predictions will be labeled as ``empty''.
+The loss function includes \emph{location loss} and \emph{classification loss}:

-where $\lambda_{\text{loc}}$ and $\lambda_{\text{c}}$ are hyperparameters.
-The \emph{location loss} is a linear combination of the L1 norm and IOU loss between the target and predicted location vector:
+The \emph{location loss} is calculated for predictions that are not matched to ``empty" events ($c_{i} \neq \emptyset$).
+It is a linear combination of the L1 norm and IOU loss between the target and predicted location vector:

 where $\lambda_{\text{IOU}}, \lambda_{\text{L1}}\in \mathbb{R}$ are hyperparameters, $\hat{\sigma}$ is the assignment given by the matching process, and $N$ is the number of predictions.
 The \emph{classification loss} is the cross-entropy between the labels and the predictions: